 Smithgall Arts Center is an indigenous non-profit organization in downtown Gainesville.

 It supports more than 30 artistic collaborators and provides a wide range of theatrical and literary arts, plays, and other visual elements.

 Their arts programs include Summer MusicFest, Intimate Jazz Series, Films on Screen, Arts Council Pearce Series, Independent Makers Series, and many more.

 The art center is a good venue for corporate meetings, weddings, parties, and receptions held at the Smithgall Arts Center.

 Address: 331 Spring St SW, Gainesville, GA 30501, United States

 2. Have a Drink at Downtown Drafts

-It has a welcoming, cozy atmosphere and ample space for tasting beer from liqueurs produced by breweries in the region and others from further afield.
+It has a welcoming, cozy atmosphere and ample space for tasting beers from mostly local breweries.

 A beer menu rotates at intervals, where you’re sure to find anything you want, from milk stouts to IPAs.